Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

+The entirety of the results for all combinations of $K^{test}$, $K^{train}$, and $N^{test}$ for $K$-B\&B versus \textsc{$K$-B\&B-NodeSelection} can be found in Appendix~\ref{app:results_sp}.
+Again, some performance statistics for EXP1-EXP2 are given, see Table \ref{tab:sp_exp1_exp2}.
+This table shows that the relative OFV found by \textsc{$K$-B\&B-NodeSelection} is marginally better than those of \textsc{$K$-B\&B} (0.01-0.12\% when excluding $K^{train}=2$), but that the speedups can be very significant: for $K = 6$, the average speedups range from 53-94\%.
+For this problem class, the instances of $K=2$ seem to benefit from ML enhancements.}

-\textbf{EXP1 and EXP2 results.} As is visible from Figure \ref{fig:sp_exp1}, even though no better solutions are found (probably because the optimal solution is found early on), it is still noticeable that \textsc{$K$-B\&B-NodeSelection} converges faster than $K$-B\&B. This phenomenon is thus consistent over the two problems.
-The convergence of $K$-B\&B over different values of $K^{test}$ differs significantly (\textit{e.g} compare $K^{test}$ is 3 to 5).
+\paragraph{EXP1 and EXP2 results.} As is visible from Figure \ref{fig:sp_exp1}, even though no better solutions are found (probably because the optimal solution is found early on), it is still noticeable that \textsc{$K$-B\&B-NodeSelection} converges faster than $K$-B\&B. This phenomenon is thus consistent over the two problems.
+The convergence of $K$-B\&B over different values of $K^{test}$ differs significantly (\textit{e.g.}, compare $K^{test}$ equal to 3 and 5).
 The convergence of \textsc{$K$-B\&B-NodeSelection} is however quite stable across different values of $K^{test}$.
 Then, for EXP2, in Figure \ref{fig:sp_exp2}, we see that for $K^{test} = 4$, $K^{train}=6$ performs best.
-This also holds for other values of $K^{test}$, just as it did for the capital budgeting problem.
+For other values of $K^{test}$, $K^{train}=6$ behaves well too, just as it did for the capital budgeting problem.

-\textbf{EXP3 and EXP4 results.} We see in Figure \ref{fig:sp_exp3} that the two algorithms behave very similar.
-The confidence interval of \textsc{$K$-B\&B-NodeSelection} also grows with $N^{test}$.
-However, this does not necessarily mean that testing and training on different sizes is not stable: the CI of $K$-B\&B is also bigger.
-Moreover, the CI is mostly in the region below one, which indicates that we mainly have well performing outliers.
-In Figure \ref{fig:sp_exp4}, we see that for $N^{test}=40$, $K^{train}=6$ also performs best, but not necessarily for the biggest instance size.
+\paragraph{EXP3 and EXP4 results.} We see in Figure \ref{fig:sp_exp3} that the two algorithms behave very similarly. {The average relative OFV ranges from 0.14-0.55\%.
+Interestingly, as not easily visible from the figure, the average speedup values are quite high: ranging from 21-98\%.
+The speedup of 98\% is achieved for $K = 6$ and $N=40$, where the line of \textsc{$K$-B\&B} consistently lies slightly above the one of \textsc{$K$-B\&B-NodeSelection}.} In terms of stability, the confidence interval of \textsc{$K$-B\&B-NodeSelection} grows with $N^{test}$.
+However, this does not necessarily mean that testing and training on different sizes is not stable: the CI of \textsc{$K$-B\&B} is also bigger.
+Moreover, the CI is mostly in the region below one, which indicates that we mainly have well-performing outliers.
+In Figure \ref{fig:sp_exp4}, the results of EXP4 are shown, {where the average relative OFV improvement ranges from 0.29-0.51\% and the speedups ($K=4$ excluded) are between 32-77\%}.
+We see that for $N^{test}=40$, $K^{train}=6$ performs best, but not necessarily for the biggest instance size.